xyzshantaram/ieeecs-website-demo/README.md

 ## Contributing

 Feel free to open PRs or issues with suggestions / changes!
-To add an application, create a file for it in `src`, extend the `Window` class, and override the `generateContent()` method.
+To add an application, create a file for it in `src`, extend the `PWindow` class, and override the `generateContent()` method.

 ### Acknowledgements